merijntiebie/Connect4/TECHDEBT.md

 - Make it easier to create test cases by not having to create a game board by hand all the time
 - Create component test for getWinner
 - Extract vertical winner check to own function

+- Create a generic function to check for the number of disks in the diagonal direction ✅